davidfischer-ch/ansible-role-android-studio/README.md

-# Ansible Role android-studio
+# Ansible Role Android Studio

 Library of Ansible plugins and roles for deploying various services.
 See [ansible-roles](https://github.com/davidfischer-ch/ansible-roles) for additional documentation.

-This repository hosts the role android-studio and may depend of other roles and plugins of the library.
+This repository hosts the role Android Studio and may depend of other roles and plugins of the library.

 ## Dependencies